arijeetsengupta/py-grpc-chat/ReadMe.md

 1. Download and install python (https://www.python.org/downloads/).
 Ensure to add it to PATH variable during installation.

-2. Setting up the virtual environment (optional- to be done only if you want to install the packages in an isolated environment)

-    To set up the environment, ensure the virtualenv package has been installed.
-This can be added to your Python instance with:

-    ```bash
-    pip install virtualenv
-    ```

-    Once virtualenv has been installed.
-Create the virutal environment for the application:

-    ```bash
-    python -m venv env
-    ```

-    Then activate the virtual environment:

-    ```bash
-    source env/bin/activate
-    ```
-  3. Unzip the source code and open the containing directory from the terminal
-  4. To install dependencies, run:

-      ```bash
-      pip install -r requirements.txt
-        ```
+#### Running the application:

+1. Unzip the server/client .zip file
+2. Ensure to change server IP address in config.json file before running server/client
-  5. To start the chat server run **_server.exe_**
+3. To start the chat server, run the **_server.exe_** file in py-grpc-chat-server directory

-  6. To start the chat client run **_main.exe_** (ensure to change server IP address in config.json file before running client)
+4. To start the chat client, run **_main.exe_** file in py-grpc-chat-client directory

 Reference: https://github.com/ryan95f/python-grpc-chat-app